precice/precice.github.io/pages/docs/configuration/configuration-action.md

 Other than the pre-implemented coupling actions, preCICE also provides a callback interface for Python scripts to execute coupling actions.
 To use this feature, you need to [build preCICE with python support](installation-source-configuration.html#options).

+{% note %}
-{% include note.html content="The primary purpose of the python interface is prototyping.
-If you need a native version of the action, please contact us on GitHub to develop and possibly integrate it into the project." %}
+The primary purpose of the python interface is prototyping.
+If you need a native version of the action, please contact us on GitHub to develop and possibly integrate it into the project.
+{% endnote %}

 We show an example for the [1D elastic tube](tutorials-elastic-tube-1d.html):